 Did You Know?

-The archaeologist was quick to see that the text was written in boustrophedon.
+The archaeologist noticed that the text on the tablet was written in boustrophedon.

 Test Your Vocabulary with M-W Quizzes